-Fig. \ref{smgB:cw} demonstrates the varying trends of the objective value w.r.t. the sensing duration ratio $w_{n}$ with different UAV positions.
-The initial states of the UAV in the two cases are given by $\mathbf{x}_{0} = [4, 0, 0, 0]^{T}$ and $\mathbf{x}_{0} = [0, 0, 4, 0]^{T}$, respectively.
+Fig. \ref{smgB:cw} demonstrates the varying trends of the outage capacity w.r.t. the sensing duration ratio $w_{n}$ with different UAV positions.
+The initial UAV states in the two cases are given by $\mathbf{x}_{0} = [4, 0, 0, 0]^{T}$ and $\mathbf{x}_{0} = [0, 0, 4, 0]^{T}$, respectively, to emphasize the different varying trends of outage capacity w.r.t. $w_{n}$.
 The other system parameters are as those in Fig. \ref{smgB:cvg} except the OP threshold given by $\varepsilon_{\text{out}} = 10^{-2}$.
-It can be observed that the impact of $w_{n}$ on the objective value with $\mathbf{q}_{0} = [0,4]^{T}$ is much larger than that with $\mathbf{q}_{0} = [4,0]^{T}$.
+It can be observed that the impact of $w_{n}$ on the outage capacity with $\mathbf{q}_{0} = [0,4]^{T}$ is much larger than that with $\mathbf{q}_{0} = [4,0]^{T}$.
 This is because, when the UAV is at $[0,4]^{T}$, the state measurement provides a highly accurate estimation of the UAV trajectory and thus $C_{\text{e},n}$ can be quite larger than $C_{\text{p},n}$.
 Under such circumstances, the sensing duration ratio $w_{n}$ achieves \textit{a fundamental trade-off between sensing and sensing-assisted communication}: when $w_{n}$ is too small, the matched-filtering gain is insufficient to obtain highly accurate sensing results and thus cannot significantly enhance the communication efficiency or reliability; however, when $w_{n}$ is exceedingly large, the duration of enjoying the highly accurate beam alignment from sensing becomes limited, which also leads to sub-optimal communication performance.
-In contrast to the case with $\mathbf{q}_{0} = [0,4]^{T}$, the sensing gain is negligible when the UAV is at $[4,0]^{T}$ due to the almost infinite measurement noise variance of the azimuth angle, resulting in the minor effect of sensing duration ratio $w_{n}$ on the objective value.
+In contrast to the case with $\mathbf{q}_{0} = [0,4]^{T}$, the sensing gain is negligible when the UAV is at $[4,0]^{T}$ due to the almost infinite measurement noise variance of the azimuth angle, resulting in the minor effect of sensing duration ratio $w_{n}$ on the outage capacity.
 Therefore, when the UAV trajectory is infavorable to sensing, incorporating the measured results contributes little to the outage capacity enhancement and thus the overhead for real-time state measurement can be saved.
 Moreover, Fig. \ref{smgB:cw} verifies that a near-optimal solution can be obtained by the subalgorithm for solving (P3.1) of the AO-based algorithm.